 The Company has a program to repurchase its common stock in the open market or in privately negotiated transactions.
 The program has no expiration date but may be terminated at any time at the Board of Directors' discretion.
 Repurchases may be made using the Company's cash reserves or other available sources.
 As of December 31, 2014, the Company had purchased 1,618,150 shares for an aggregate cost of \$56.8 million.
-During the six months ended June 30, 2015, the Company purchased 163,233 shares of its common stock for an aggregate cost of \$6.0 million, leaving \$12.2 million available for repurchase under the current buyback program.
+During the nine months ended September 30, 2015, the Company purchased 292,186 shares of its common stock for an aggregate cost of \$10.0 million.
+In October 2015, the Board of Directors extended the share repurchase program, making a total of \$50.0 million available for purchases of the Company's common stock.